ivoflipse/Pawlabeling/readme.md

 - Change the `store_results_folder` to the folder where you'll be storing the paw labels and other results.
 - Change brand to your specific brand (either "rsscan" or "zebris"), if your brand is not supported, please contact me.
 - Change the frequency to your measurement frequency.
 Currently only one frequency for all measurements is supported, as this information is not generally available in all export files.
-- Change the main_window height and width depending on your screen resolution and change the degree of interpolation if the images don't fit your screen.
+- Change the main_window_height and width depending on your screen resolution and change the degree of interpolation if the images don't fit your screen.
+- Adjust the keyboard shortcuts in case you lack a keypad (for example on a laptop) by switching from `desktop = True` to `desktop = False`

 **2. Run `pawlabeling.py` to start the tool**